alexz957unc/COMP-562-Final-Project/README.md

 The methods and analysis used for the project are located entirely in Models.ipynb

-MoreModels.ipynb contains some extra models and analysis that were added on later and not used initially.
+MoreModels.ipynb contains some extra models and analysis that were added on later and not used initially